biopragmatics/semra/src/semra/templates/config-summary.md

 ### Processed Mappings

 The processed mappings result from the application of inference, reasoning, and confidence filtering.

+{%- if configuration.keep_prefixes %}
+Before processing, only mappings with subjects and objects whose references both use the following prefixes were retained:

+{%- for prefix in configuration.keep_prefixes %}
+- {{ prefix }}
+{%- endfor %}
+{%- endif %}

+{%- if configuration.remove_prefixes %}
+Before processing, mappings with subjects or objects whose references use the following prefixes were removed:

+{%- for prefix in configuration.remove_prefixes %}
+- {{ prefix }}
+{%- endfor %}
+{%- endif %}

+{%- if configuration.mutations %}
 The following prior knowledge was used during processing:

 <table>
 <thead>